Women of Science at the New York State Museum

 I currently work on the Early Late Prehistoric Period of New York (ca. AD 700–1400) and analyze prehistoric ceramics and their relationship to trade, exchange, and interaction in the Northeast.
 I have always been enamored with history and how we understand the past.
 By studying objects from our past, we can learn not only how lifeways have changed through time, but we gain insights into the future.

-I am interested in both archaeology and chemistry, I decided to look at the archaeometry of ceramics and lithic (rock) materials.
+Because I am interested in both archaeology and chemistry, I decided to look at the archaeometry—applying scientific techniques to analyze ancient artifacts—of ceramics and lithic (rock) materials to better understand how changes occurred over time, and how they can used as trade items in the past.

 Julie Weatherwax